craftercms/docs/source/system-administrators/activities/installing-craftercms-on-wsl2.rst

    |

-#. **Extract the Crafter CMS archive**
+#. **Extract the Crafter CMS binary**

    Extract the contents in any directory.

    .. code-block:: sh
-      :caption: *Extract the contents of the Crafter CMS archive file to a directory*
+      :caption: *Extract the contents of the Crafter CMS binary file to a directory*

-      tar -zxvf crafter-cms-authoring-3.1.X.tar.gz -C /tmp/extract_to_some_directory/
+      tar -zxvf crafter-cms-authoring-VERSION.tar.gz -C /tmp/extract_to_some_directory/

    |